phisanti/code_djinn/README.md

 # code_djinn - Your Coding Genie
-Code Djinn is a command-line tool that can help you solve simple code questions.
-It’s like having a personal coding assistant who understands that “Hello, World!” is more than just a greeting, and that Python has nothing to do with snakes!

-Code Djinn leverages fast and efficient LLM models like QwQ, Mistral small, and Gemini flash to provide quick responses to your coding queries.
+Code Djinn is a lightning-fast CLI assistant that generates shell.
+Code Djinn leverages fast and efficient LLM models like QwQ (Qween), Codestral (Mistral), and Gemini flash (Google) to provide quick responses to your coding queries.
 The focus on lightweight models ensures snappy performance and responsiveness, making it a practical tool for your daily coding tasks.

 So why spend hours on obscure StackOverflow threads or try to remember arcane CLI commands?
 Let code_djinn handle the boring stuff so you can focus on building awesome projects! 🧞‍♂️

 # Installation

-Installing Code Djinn is as easy as pie.
-And not one of those complicated pies, like shepherd's pie.
-More like an apple pie.
-Here's how you do it:
+Installing Code Djinn from source via:

 ```bash
 pip install git+https://github.com/phisanti/code_djinn.git

 ```
-If you see any errors during the installation, it’s probably because the stars are not correctly aligned or you’re not holding your laptop at the right angle.
-Try turning it off and on again.

 # Usage

 To use Code Djinn, you need to initialize the configuration first.
 This is a one-time process that will save your preferences and settings.
 Here’s how you do it:

 ```
 code_djinn --init
 ```

 This will prompt you to enter some information, such as:

 - Your OS family (e.g. Windows, MacOS, Linux).
 Code Djinn will try to detect it automatically, but you can also input it manually if it’s wrong.